CVE-2026-41587: CWE-434: Unrestricted Upload of File with Dangerous Type in ci4-cms-erp ci4ms

 Mitigation Recommendations

-A fix is available in ci4ms version 0.31.7.0.
-Users should upgrade to this version or later to remediate the vulnerability.
-Since the vulnerability requires authenticated backend access with theme-upload permission, restricting this permission to trusted users can reduce risk until the patch is applied.
+A fix for this vulnerability is available in ci4ms version 0.31.7.0.
+Users should upgrade to this version or later to remediate the issue.
+Since the vulnerability requires authenticated backend access with theme-upload permission, restricting this permission to trusted users can reduce risk prior to patching.

 Technical Details